brianfong96/brianfong96.github.io/projects/RPRPG/README.md

 The benefits of using R.P.R.P.G. is that you do not need to worry about your password being stored in any device.
 Instead, a password is generated based on the fields you fill on the page form locally on your browser.
 No information is required to be passed through the network, and by cloning this project, you'll be able to run R.P.R.P.G. offline on your browser.

-## Requirements
-Any browser, preferably the latest version of Google Chrome.

 ## Usage
 Go to https://brianfong96.github.io/projects/RPRPG/

 R.P.R.P.G. can generate a random password given any input, even when no fields are filled.
 Without any input, R.P.R.P.G. will always generate the same password.

 Fields can be filled into any manner for password customiation.
 To reproduce the exact same password, all fields must be filled in exactly same order and the cases must be exactly the same.

+## Update README in index.html
+In RPRPG directory, run:

+"node js/generateReadMe.js"

+Refer to this repository: [https://github.com/markdown-it/markdown-it](https://github.com/markdown-it/markdown-it)

+## Requirements
+Any browser, preferably the latest version of Google Chrome.

 ## Author
 Brian Fong / [@brianfong96](https://brianfong96.github.io)